guchengxi1994/interesting-projects-on-github/README.md

   <summary>📊 UI kit</summary>

   - [fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons) – Fluent System Icons are a collection of familiar, friendly and modern icons from Microsoft.
+  - [thermion](https://github.com/nmfisher/thermion) - 3D rendering toolkit for Dart and/or Flutter

 </details>